Molarity Calculator

 What is molarity?

 Molarity (M) is the concentration of a solution expressed as moles of solute per liter of solution.
-It is the most common unit of concentration in chemistry.
+It is the most common unit of concentration in chemistry labs worldwide.

 How do I calculate molarity from grams?